piotrekkr/blog-make-docker-compose/README.md

       XDEBUG_START_WITH_REQUEST: 'yes' #watch out for booleans in yaml
 ```

-Since this file is not tracked, it will not affect anyone else.
-This file is
+Because this file is not tracked, changes will not affect anyone else.
+It is
 generated automatically by `make` (if not exist) on local dev environments.

-## `Make` to connect them all
+## Utilizing Make for Automation

 > GNU Make is a tool which controls the generation of executables and other
 > non-source files of a program from the program's source files.

 Make is mostly focused on generating executables, but it can also be used to
 automate tasks.
-With `make` I will be able to "connect" Docker, Dockerfile and
-Docker Compose and automate project setup and common tasks like managing app
+It will serve me as the glue to connect Docker, Docker Compose,
+and various project tasks such as building, starting and stopping project,
-lifecycle, checking code style, installing packages etc.
+checking code style, etc.

-Here is a Makefile I will use:

 ```Makefile
 .SILENT: